PhoneixZhou/PhoneixZhou.github.io/README.md

 - Deep Learning, Heterogeneous Computing, Computer Vision, Alogrithm Optimization, GPU(OpenCL/CUDA), ARM, DSP

 ## Skills
+- Familiar with C/C++ which has more than 7 years programming experience;
+- Familiar with GPU programming languages, such as OpenCL, OpenGLES and CUDA;
+- Familiar with Qualcomm Hexagon Dsp especially the HVX instructions of it;
+- Familiar with alogrithm optimization skills, such as neon instruction, multi-threads, memory accessing etc;
+- Understanding the principle of deep learning;
+- Have experience with the deep learning inference engine by using dsp,arm neon and gpu;
+- Familiar with several inference frameworks such as  tf lite (with gemmlowp), nnlib, snpe etc;
+- Familiar with basic image processing algorithms and computer vision algorithms;
+- Understanding basic deep learning quantize and pruning techniques.

 ## Projects Experience

 ## Education Experience